adamcousins/aws-nuke-service/README.md

 `cat aws-nuke-config/config.yaml | grep -A 1 accounts`

 #### Note:
-For aws-nuke to access all services and to perform deletions on all services the IAM Role assigned to the AWS CodeBuild project `CodeBuildPolicy` is completely permissive.
+For aws-nuke to access and delete all services the IAM Role assigned to the AWS CodeBuild project `CodeBuildPolicy` is completely permissive.
 Please review these permissions in your environment to ensure suitable.

 ### Deployment